ivnsch/tamagotchi_clojure/README.md

 A basic example of a command-line Tamagotchi game, in Clojure!

-Completely functional - doesn't mantain any state!
+Completely functional - doesn't mantain any state (besides the "state" in the functions itself, of course).

 Start: